hawk2012/rubypython/README.md

 ------------------------------------------------------------------------

-# Ruby senf-automation installation script
+# Ruby self-automation installation script

 ### Description of the script: